ashvardanian/StringZilla/README.md

 > The code was compiled with GCC 12, using `glibc` v2.35.
 > The benchmarks performed on Arm-based Graviton3 AWS `c7g` instances and `r7iz` Intel Sapphire Rapids.
 > Most modern Arm-based 64-bit CPUs will have similar relative speedups.
-> Variance withing x86 CPUs will be larger.
+> Variance within x86 CPUs will be larger.
 > <sup>1</sup> Unlike other libraries, LibC requires strings to be NULL-terminated.
 > <sup>2</sup> Six whitespaces in the ASCII set are: ` \t\n\v\f\r`.
 Python's and other standard libraries have specialized functions for those.
 > <sup>3</sup> Most Python libraries for strings are also implemented in C.